Guidelines for application

 - The academic partner (including the postdoc researcher, if known) and the industrial partner jointly prepare and attach to the application a project plan and an assessment of the project’s anticipated impact.

-- The application process is started by the academic supervisor.
-Once the academic partner’s information has been completed and submitted, the industrial partner will receive an invitation to complete their own section.
+- The application process is started by the PI.
+Once the academic partner’s information has been completed and submitted, the industrial partner will receive an invitation to complete their own section via email.
+The industrial partner will have a further seven days to provide the required information after the application deadline.

 - The Board of the Finnish Research Impact Foundation will make its funding decisions based on the reviews and inform applicants of its decisions.